Kaspian-TC/CSCD58-final-project/README.md

 ### router.c

+`void connect_and_key_exchange_with_servers(gmp_randstate_t state)`

+- Connects to all three distributed servers at predefined IP addresses.
+- Uses Diffie-Hellman Key Exchange to generate a shared session key for secure communication with each server.
+- Prints the session key for each server.

-`void forward_to_server(const char* server_ip, const char* message, char* response,gmp_randstate_t state)`
+`void send_command_to_server(int server_index, const char* message, char* response, gmp_randstate_t state)`

-- Facilitates communication between the router and a specific server.
+- Sends a message from the client to a specific server.
+- Encrypts the message using the session key shared with the server.
+- Waits for an encrypted response from the server and decrypts it.

+`void handle_client(int client_sock, gmp_randstate_t state)`

+- Handles a single client session.
-- Establishes a connection to the specified server, performs a secure session key exchange, forwards the client's encrypted message to the server, and retrieves the server's encrypted response.
+- Executes a Diffie-Hellman key exchange to establish a shared session key with the client.
-- The response is decrypted and stored for further processing.

-`void handle_client(int client_sock,gmp_randstate_t state)`

-- Manages communication with a connected client and forwards their requests to the appropriate servers.
-Establishes a secure session with the client and processes their requests:
+- Receives client requests, processes them, and forwards them to the servers as needed.
-- For RETRIEVE, queries all servers, aggregates their responses, and returns the consolidated result to the client.
-- For other messages, routes the request to one server based on a round-robin strategy and relays the server’s response back to the client.
-All communication is encrypted for security.
+- Supports three commands: STORE, RETRIEVE, and EXIT.

 `int main()`

-- Initializes and operates the router application as a TCP server that listens for incoming client connections, forwards their requests to servers, and handles secure communication.
+- Initializes the router and listens for incoming client connections.
-Configures socket settings, uses a secure random state for key exchange, and delegates each client connection to handle_client for processing.
+- Handles multiple client connections sequentially (not concurrently).

 ## Analysis and Discussion